-Many interventions and reviews focus on useful behaviours teachers could adopt, but one strength of this study was that we looked at both supportive and thwarting behaviours.
-Although they have opposite effects on psychological needs, thwarting and supportive behaviours are not mutually exclusive in teachers, because each exert differential effects on different outcomes (Bartholomew et al., 2009; Haerens et al., 2015; Sheldon, 2011; Vansteenkiste & Rvan, 2013), and profile studies reveal that teachers can exhibit both types of behaviours to different degrees (Haerens et al., 2018).
-As a result, including need thwarting behaviours may help researchers and practitioners not only identify which behaviours to promote among teachers, but also which behaviours to refrain from.
-Preventing need-thwarting behaviours may be as important as promoting need-supportive behaviours, given both types are important for different outcomes (Bartholomew et al., 2011).
-Ideally teachers can swap a need-thwarting behaviour for a supportive one (Reeve & Cheon, 2021).
-One limitation of our study was that we did not discriminate between 'need thwarting' and 'need indifferent' behaviours, despite recent arguments for the role of need indifferent behaviours (Bhavsar et al., 2019).
-Indeed, many of our 'thwarting' behaviours may be better classified as 'need indifferent': Chaotic or Absent Teaching (CT4) may not actively block students' satisfaction of needs; however, the disorganisation in the class leaves students' needs unfulfilled (Cheon et al., 2019; Huyghebaert-Zouaghi et al., 2021).
-Future research may benefit from separating the TMBs that actively thwart psychological needs from those that are need indifferent.
+Many interventions and reviews focus on useful behaviors teachers could adopt, but one strength of this study was that we looked at both supportive and thwarting behaviors.
+Although they have opposite effects on psychological needs, thwarting and supportive behaviors are not mutually exclusive in teachers, because each exert differential effects on different outcomes (Bartholomew et al., 2009; Haerens et al., 2015; Sheldon, 2011; Vansteenkiste & Ryan, 2013), and profile studies reveal that teachers can exhibit both types of behaviors to different degrees (Haerens et al., 2018).
+As a result, including need-thwarting behaviors may help researchers and practitioners not only identify which behaviors to promote among teachers, but also which behaviors to refrain from.
+Preventing need-thwarting behaviors may be as important as promoting need-supportive behaviors, given both types are important for different outcomes (Bartholomew et al., 2011).
+Ideally, teachers can swap a need-thwarting behavior for a supportive one (Reeve & Cheon, 2021).
+One limitation of our study was that we did not discriminate between "need-thwarting" and "need-indifferent" behaviors, despite recent arguments for the role of need-indifferent behaviors (Bhavsar et al., 2019).
+Indeed, many of our "thwarting" behaviors may be better classified as "need indifferent": Chaotic or Absent Teaching (CT4) may not actively block students' satisfaction of needs; however, the disorganization in the class leaves students' needs unfulfilled (Cheon et al., 2019; Huyghebaert-Zouaghi et al., 2021).
+Future research may benefit from separating the TMBs that actively thwart psychological needs from those that are need-indifferent.
 Similarly, researchers have assessed new candidate psychological needs, like variety, novelty, and safety (González-Cutre et al., 2020; Sylvester et al., 2018; Vansteenkiste et al., 2020).
-Although most of these needs do not yet meet all the current criteria for 'basic psychological need' (Vansteenkiste et al., 2020), if the new needs are added, the classification would need to adapt, too.
+Although most of these needs do not yet meet all the current criteria for "basic psychological need" (Vansteenkiste et al., 2020), if the new needs are added, the classification would need to adapt, too.

-To our knowledge, our classification system is the first to systematically aggregate expert opinion of influential teacher behaviours in education.
-By building our taxonomy on a well-established theory of motivation in education, we hope this will help researchers and practitioners test and apply that theory in schools and universities.
+To the best of our knowledge, our classification system is the first to systematically aggregate expert opinion of influential teacher behaviors in education.
+By building our taxonomy on a wellestablished theory of motivation in education, we hope this will help researchers and practitioners test and apply that theory in schools and universities.
 One limitation of this approach is that our classification may neglect other intervention components that are not drawn from SDT.
-Intervention components from other theories (e.g., achievement goal theory; Huang, 2012) are often consistent with SDT because those interventions satisfy basic psychological needs (blinded for review).
+Intervention components from other theories (e.g., achievement goal theory; Huang, 2012) are often consistent with SDT because those interventions satisfy basic psychological needs (Noetel Parker, et al., 2022).
 For example, growth mindsets purportedly improve engagement due to a more stable sense of competence (Sisk et al., 2018).
 However, not all educational psychology intervention components are clearly aligned to SDT.
-For example, idealised influence from transformational leadership theory was not included in our taxonomy.
-There are many other factors that influence educational engagement (e.g., elearning, parenting) and other models of motivation (Lazowski & Hulleman, 2016).
-While our classification system is not comprehensive for all interventions in the field of education, it has been designed to cover applications of SDT to teacher behaviour, and we hope it sets a precedent for other efforts using different theoretical models.
+For example, idealized influence from transformational leadership theory was not included in our taxonomy.
+There are many other factors that influence educational engagement (e.g., e-learning, parenting) and other models of motivation (Lazowski & Hulleman, 2016).
+While our classification system is not comprehensive for all interventions in the field of education, it has been designed to cover applications of SDT to teacher behavior, and we hope it sets a precedent for other efforts using different theoretical models.
 Other taxonomies may need to be developed for full coverage of the educational psychology literature.